 Types of PTK Scholarships

 A complete list can be found on the PTK website.
-Additionally, if your transfer school is not listed as offering a PTK scholarship you should still ask your admissions counselor if one is available as they are sometimes not publicized.
+Additionally, if your transfer school is not listed as offering a PTK scholarship, you should still ask your admissions counselor if one is available as they are sometimes not publicized.

 Information about these opportunities can be found on the PTK website.

-Students in Phi Theta Kappa are often successful in receiving additional scholarships from other sources do to their high academic achievement and commitment to leadership and service.
+Students in Phi Theta Kappa are often successful in receiving additional scholarships from other sources due to their high academic achievement and commitment to leadership and service.
 The MVCC Foundation offers over 250 scholarships to students who will be at MVCC for the next semester.
-The scholarships have a deadline of either November 15 or April 1, and most utilize a common application.
-Additional information about the specific scholarships can be found on the Foundation website or in their office (Payne Hall 220, Utica Campus).
+The scholarships have a deadline of either Nov.
+15 or April 1, and most utilize a common application.
+Additional information about the specific scholarships can be found on the Foundation website or in their office (Payne Hall room 220, Utica Campus).

-For continuing or transferring students there also are numerous scholarships through third party foundations and organizations.
+For continuing or transferring students, there also are numerous scholarships through third-party foundations and organizations.
 The easiest way to access those is to create a profile on PTK Connect.